-The statistics suggest that the 4 main causes of accidents are distracted drivers, speed, alcohol and un-roadworthy vehicles.
+The statistics suggest that the four main causes of accidents are distracted drivers, speed, alcohol and unroadworthy vehicles.

-While we can’t do much about the first 3, except ask you to keep to the rules.
-When it comes to keeping your car in tip-top shape, we offer these 9 tips and checks.
+While we can’t do much about the first three, except ask you to keep to the rules.
+When it comes to keeping your car in tip-top shape, we offer these nine tips and checks.

 Various dealerships and service providers offer a quick check service.
 You can simply go in and have an expert see if a car is in good enough shape for a long distance cruise.
 The good news is that this service is usually offered for free.